 A cable we made for connecting an OBD-II scanner to pre-refersh Model S diagnostics connector.

 We recommend the OBDLink LX Bluetooth scanner.
 It’s not the cheapest, but it is fast, which is important due to the amount of data Tesla generates on the CAN bus.
 OBDLink also makes a more expensive MX version, but we don’t see any benefit for use with Tesla vehicles on Android.
 One report shows that if you plan to use a device with iOS, you will need the OBDLink MX.

 Most of the cheap OBD-II scanners are quite slow and may not keep up with the high amount of data on the CAN bus.
 You can always try one, but be sure it is compatible with the software app you plan to use.
 For example, most (all?)
 Tesla-specific apps we’ve seen are not compatible with Bluetooth LE.

 First, attach the OBD-II scanner module to the OBD-II connector on the cable.
 Attach the cable to the Tesla diagnostic connector.
 In the Model 3, it’s important you turn off the car’s power first before inserting your cable between the two diagnostic connectors.

 Install the app you elect to use on your phone or tablet.
 When the app first starts, it will show a list of all Bluetooth devices.
 Pair with your OBD-II scanner module.
 For the OBDLink LX, that exact name shows.
 Once paired, the data should start to load!

-In this example from Scan My Tesla app, it first summarizes the battery data in the first two lines.
+This example from the Scan My Tesla app first summarizes the battery data in the first two lines.
 Below that, it shows the battery module sub-group voltages, the temperatures, and highlights by color from the highest in bright amber to the lowest in black.